calejvaldez/YouAreTyping/README.md

 ### v1.1

 - [ ] Add way to reply to messages
+- [ ] Load only 50 messages at a time
 - [ ] Convert from `.json` to `.db` for data storage

 ### v1.2